 It will be seen that Mr. Rodgers entered on the pastoral office at a very early period of life.
 But though his age and his appearance were extremely youthful; yet the uncommon prudence and dignity of his manners in private intercourse; the devoted engagedness in the duties of his office, which he manifested from the first; the fervent piety of his discourses; and the animated, bold, and commanding style of his address in the pulpit, were above his years.
-It was long ago said, by an illustrious heathen, Non potest in eo succus esse diuturnus, quod nimis celeriter maturitatem est assecutus ; and by another, Nullus est et diuturnus et præcox fructus †: the spirit of both which maxims is conveyed in the English proverb, soon ripe, soon rotten.
-This proverb was actually applied to Mr. Rodgers, soon after his settlement at St. George's, by a distinguished layman, who happened to hear one of the most judicious, elevated.
+It was long ago said, by an illustrious heathen, Non potest in eo succus esse diuturnus, quod nimis celeriter maturitatem est assecutus ; and by another, Nullus est et diuturnus et præcox fructus †: the spirit of both which maxims is conveyed in the English proverb, soon ripe, soon This proverb was actually applied to Mr. Rodgers, soon after his settlement at St. George's, by a distinguished layman, who happened to hear one of the most judicious, elevated, and forcible specimens of his eloquence.-But happily the calculation was erroneous.
+His fruit did not early decay, neither did his leaf prematurely wither.
+For more than sixty years, after this prediction, he was destined to adorn and to bless the garden of God.